zthun/cirque/packages/cirque/README.md

     return ZCircusBy.first(driver, MyFormComponentModel);
   };

-  it("should submit the form after entering in the information needed.", async () => {
+  it("should submit the form.", async () => {
     // Arrange.
     const target = await createTestTarget();
     // Act.
     const firstName = await target.firstName();
-    // Note that type is the same as doing multiple key down and key up strokes all at once.
+    // Note that type is the same as doing multiple key down and key up strokes
-    // Press is the combination of key down and key up strokes 1 or more times.
+    // all at once.
+Press is the combination of key down and key up strokes 1
-    // The ZCircusKeyboardQwerty is a utility class that contains every possible key that you
+    // or more times.
+The ZCircusKeyboardQwerty is a utility class that contains
-    // find on a standard qwerty keyboard and includes all of the upper case, lower case
+    // every possible key that you find on a standard qwerty keyboard and
+    // includes all of the upper case, lower case and code variants according
-    // and code variants according to the JavaScript key standard.
-If you don't want to use
+    // to the JavaScript key standard.
+If you don't want to use cirque
-    // cirque for testing, you can actually just use it exclusively for this keyboard utility
+    // for testing, you can actually just use it exclusively for this keyboard utility
     // class.
     // cspell:disable next-line
     const enterFirstName = new ZCircusActBuilder()